LC4-DViT: Land-cover Creation for Land-cover Classification with Deformable Vision Transformer: Results

 \subsection{Cross-dataset Evaluation on SIRI-WHU}

-To further validate the generalization ability of the proposed LC4-DViT framework, we conduct additional experiments on a three-class subset (Harbor, Pond, River) of the SIRI-WHU dataset.
-Figure~\ref{fig:whu_overall_metrics} summarizes six overall metrics---overall accuracy (OA), mean accuracy (mAcc), Cohen's Kappa, macro precision, macro recall, and macro F1-score---for all five models.
-DViT achieves the best performance across all indicators, reaching an OA and mAcc of 0.9333, Kappa of 0.9000, macro precision of 0.9406, macro recall of 0.9333, and macro F1-score of 0.9316.
-Compared with the strongest CNN baseline (MobileNetV2), this corresponds to gains of 5.0 percentage points in OA and mAcc, 7.5 percentage points in Kappa, and around 4--5 percentage points in the macro precision and F1-score, confirming that the deformation-aware transformer backbone transfers well to a different sensor and geographic distribution.
+To further validate generalization, we evaluate all models on a three-class SIRI-WHU subset (Harbor, Pond, River) without any augmentation.
+In this setting, DViT achieves the best performance (OA/mAcc = 0.9333, Kappa = 0.9000, macro Precision/Recall/F1 = 0.9406/0.9333/0.9316), exceeding the CNN baseline MobileNetV2 (OA/mAcc = 0.8833, Kappa = 0.8250, macro Precision/Recall/F1 = 0.8952/0.8833/0.8828) by 5.0 percentage points in OA/mAcc and 7.5 percentage points in Kappa.
+The remaining baselines show lower scores: ResNet-50 (OA/mAcc = 0.8667, Kappa = 0.8000, macro Precision/Recall/F1 = 0.8744/0.8667/0.8628), FlashInternImage (OA/mAcc = 0.8667, Kappa = 0.8000, macro Precision/Recall/F1 = 0.8808/0.8667/0.8656), and ViT (OA/mAcc = 0.8500, Kappa = 0.7750, macro Precision/Recall/F1 = 0.8541/0.8500/0.8510).
+These results indicate that the deformation-aware transformer transfers well across sensors and geographic domains, particularly for hydrology- and infrastructure-related land-cover types.

-Table~\ref{tab:whu_perclass_full} reports per-class metrics for Harbor, Pond, and River.
-DViT attains perfect accuracy on both Harbor and Pond (1.0000) with high F1-scores (0.9302 and 0.9756, respectively) and the highest Kappa values among all models, indicating both strong correctness and robust agreement beyond chance.
-On the more challenging River class, DViT obtains the highest precision (1.0000) and the best Kappa (0.8421), while maintaining competitive accuracy and F1-score.
-These results demonstrate that the proposed DViT not only improves overall performance on SIRI-WHU but also provides consistent gains on hydrology- and infrastructure-related classes, supporting its effectiveness for cross-dataset land-cover classification.